 - Will receive the Australian Cup Trophy

-- Points will be used to provide additional funding to attend Leg 1 of the 2026 World Aquatics World Cup.
+- Points will be used to provide additional funding to attend Leg 1 of the 2027 World Aquatics OW World Cup.

-- This additional funding will provide the highest ranked Male and Female swimmers from the Australian Cup points score, who are not funded through the 2026 Pan Pacific Championship Open Water selection criteria, with funding to attend Leg 1 of the 2026 World Aquatics World Cup (TBC)
+- This additional funding will provide the highest ranked Male and Female swimmers, an opportunity to attend Leg 1 of the 2027 World Aquatics World Cup (TBC).

 Stakeholder Benefits